 Hunt for a Square-Shaped Pumpkin

 Do your kids love Spookley as much as we do?!
 Well, even if you just want a regular round pumpkin, you’ll probably visit a pumpkin patch this fall.
-I just wrote a big Guide to Pumpkin Picking for The Philadelphia Inquirer, which gives all the details and Insider Tips for 24 places in the Philadelphia area (Bucks, Montco, Chester … even out to Lancaster.)
-You can read that at THIS LINK.
+Last year, I wrote a big Guide to Pumpkin Picking for The Philadelphia Inquirer, which gives all the details and Insider Tips for 24 places in the Philadelphia area (Bucks, Montco, Chester … even out to Lancaster.)
+You can read that at THIS LINK, AND I’m currently waiting for my 2022 version to be published with the Inquirer.
 But here’s an abbreviated version with some favorite local spots.